eralpkaraduman/card-quest/article/presentation.md

   - Too easy in fact that you should be concerned?

 #### Cons:
-  - Not extensible
+  - Not extensible.
-  - Web app looks like a mobile app not a website
+  - Web app looks like a mobile app not a website.
+  - Routing is difficult

 2. Monorepo and shared components module
   Put web app and react-native app project into a monorepo.